ArthurMPassos/FriendlyBudget/README.md

 # Orçamento Amigo
-Desktop application to manage your monthly exepenses.
+Web application to manage your monthly exepenses.